jarrettmeyer/jarrettmeyer.github.io/_posts/2017-06-11-sql-server-full-text-search-part-1.md

 ) KEY INDEX PK_Books;
 ```

+We have not set up any scheduling, so the default schedule will update the full-text in the background on each change.
+There are options to change when the search indexes update, but those are beyond the scope of this introductory post.

-This changes our search query quite a bit.
+Now that we have access to full-text indexes, this changes our search query quite a bit.
 We can use the `CONTAINS` operator to search for a term.

 ```sql
 SELECT b.id, b.title, a.first_name, a.last_name